arunshar/RendezvousDetection/README.md

 Step 2: A plane orthogonal to the x-axis sweeps along the sorted EMPs The second step conducts the sweeping.
 Imagine there is a plane parallel to the y-t plane and orthogonal to the x-axis sweeping from the low to the high end along x-axis.
 The sweeping plane stops at both start and end endpoints of each EMP.
 Note that  start and end refer to the order of sweeping, which is irrelevant to the temporal dimension.
-An Observed Object List is maintained to store CAVs being currently crossed by the sweeping plane.

 ![Image](https://github.com/arunshar/RendezvousDetection/blob/main/images/Intersections.png)